codeforfrankfurt/toilets_for_the_disabled/README.md

 set the jsonURL variable in index.html to simply `spots` and it will get the data from your local ruby webserver and MongoDB.

+Deployment is handled via heroku, send me a pull request if you want me to deploy a feature or bugfix.

 # Developing on the web app only

 	cd website